thunderbolt190/teleport-mcmc/docs/math.md

 ## Key References

-- Lindsey, R. G., Weare, J., & Zhang, Z. (2022).
+- Lindsey, M., Weare, J., & Zhang, A. (2022).
 "Teleporting Walkers in MCMC: A New Approach to High-Dimensional Sampling."
   *SIAM/ASA Journal on Uncertainty Quantification*.
   [arXiv:2106.02686](https://arxiv.org/abs/2106.02686)